hubmapconsortium/sprm/README.md

 See [Modular API Documentation](docs/MODULAR_API.md) and [demo/](demo/) for more details.

+NOTE: Intermediate results are saved in the "checkpoints" folder to allow continuing analysis if it is interrupted.
+These files in this folder can be very large and can be deleted when analysis is finished.

 ### Option 2: Legacy Command-Line Interface

 For backward compatibility, the original CLI still works: